Bruoom History, Family Crest & Coats of Arms

 Early History of the Bruoom family

-Another 191 words (14 lines of text) covering the years 168 and 1685 are included under the topic Early Bruoom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bruoom research.
+Another 106 words (8 lines of text) covering the years 168 and 1685 are included under the topic Early Bruoom History in all our PDF Extended History products and printed products wherever possible.

 Bruoom Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Bruoom has been spelled MacBroom, MacBrayne and others.